Nicolas de Préville: Career

 Having joined FC Istres as a youth player in 2008, De Préville made his senior debut for the club on 14 August 2009 in a Ligue 2 match against Metz.

 On 23 January 2013, he joined Ligue 1 side Stade de Reims on a 3.5-year contract.
 He finished the 2015–16 Ligue 1 season with six goals and nine assists.

 In August 2016, De Préville joined Lille OSC.
 In a special transfer arrangement, Belgian club K.V.
 Oostende (whose president Marc Coucke was at that time a minority shareholder of Lille OSC), bought the player from Reims for an estimated transfer fee of €4.5 million and immediately loaned him out to Lille with the latter having an option to purchase him in June 2017.

 On 30 August 2021, he signed a three-year contract with Metz.

 In January 2023 free agent De Preville joined 2.
 Bundesliga club 1.
 FC Kaiserslautern on a contract until the end of the 2022–23 season.

+On 20 July 2023, De Preville joined Ligue 2 side Troyes, on a free transfer following his departure from 1.
+FC Kaiserslautern after his contract ended, on a two-year contract.